wp-plugins/jquery-colorbox/readme.txt

 * I have Flash (e.g. Youtube videos) embedded on my website.
 Why do they show up over the layer when I click on an image?

 This is a Flash issue, but relatively easy to solve.
+Just activate the automatic hiding of embedded flash objects on the settings page.

 Adobe described on these sites what the problem is and how to fix it:
 <a href="http://kb2.adobe.com/cps/155/tn_15523.html">Adobe Knowledgebase 1</a>
 <a href="http://kb2.adobe.com/cps/142/tn_14201.html">Adobe Knowledgebase 2</a>
-In short:
-1. Add the following parameter to the OBJECT tag: &lt;param name="wmode" value="transparent"&gt;
-2. Add the following parameter to the EMBED tag: wmode="transparent"

 * I installed your plugin, but when I click on a thumbnail, the original picture is loaded directly instead of in the Colorbox.
 What could be the problem?